Sushant University

-Sushant University, formerly Ansal University (AU) and Ansal Institute of Technology (AIT), is a private university situated in Gurgaon, National Capital Region (NCR), India.
-It was established in 2012 through the Haryana Private Universities Act (Amendment) 2012, which also established MVN University and Baba Mastnath University.
+Sushant University, formerly Ansal University (AU) is a private university situated in Gurgaon, National Capital Region (NCR), India.
+It was established in 2012 through the Haryana Private Universities Act (Amendment) 2012,.
 It was previously a private college affiliated with Guru Gobind Singh Indraprastha University, established in August 2000 under the Chiranjiv Charitable Trust.
 In 2020 it was renamed to its current name, under the Haryana Private Universities (Amendment) Act, 2020.

 Location

 Sushant University is located in the foothills of Aravalli Range on the Golf Course Road with facilities on a 15 acre campus.